 Aware of the complexity and convinced of the virtues of heterogeneity, the CAM network is keen to develop partnerships with the arts and culture sector, but also with institutional and private partners.
 Its aim is to give research in Arts and Media the visibility it deserves, in a society in which Arts and Media participate in intellectual development and, most of the time, in the construction of the future.

-The main mission of RESCAM is to support doctoral schools in promoting the doctorate in Arts and Media.
+- Support doctoral schools in promoting the doctorate in Arts and Media;

-The network enables directors to exchange concerning doctoral supervision and professional integration of PhDs, while considering the specificities of each university.
-It also participates in the reflection on the future of the doctorate in Arts and Media.
+- Exchange between directors concerning doctoral supervision and professional integration of PhDs, while considering the specificities of each university;

-It contributes to sharing achievements that represent an added value in relation to the missions of doctoral schools (cross-sectoral seminars, workshops, summer universities, thesis prizes and other innovative initiatives).
+- Contribute to sharing achievements that represent an added value in relation to the missions of doctoral schools (cross-sectoral seminars, workshops, summer universities, thesis prizes and other innovative initiatives);

 - Foster networking with public and private partners to increase visibility of doctoral training programs in Arts and Media;